sourcegraph/deploy-sourcegraph/docs/customization.md

 find . -name "*.sedibak" -delete
 ```

-## Configuring SSL
+## Configuring TLS/SSL

 If you intend to make your Sourcegraph instance accessible on the Internet or another untrusted network, you should use TLS so that all traffic will be served over HTTPS.
 You can configure Sourcegraph to use TLS by providing the `TLS_CERT` and `TLS_KEY` environment variables variables to the `sourcegraph-frontend` deployment.

-One way of doing this is to create a secret object (see the official documentation)[https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-environment-variables] that contains your TLS credentials:
+One way of doing this is to:

+1. Create a [secret object](https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets-as-environment-variables) that contains your TLS credentials:

 `tls.Secret.yaml`